'Saka is working and improving' – Emery praises teenager after Manchester United showing | Goal.com

 After scoring once and setting up another two goals in Arsenal’s defeat of Eintracht Frankfurt in the Europa League last month, the teenager is getting more chances.

-He is expected to be on parade when the Emirates Stadium giants host Standard Liege on Thursday.
+He is expected to be on parade when the Emirates Stadium side host Standard Liege on Thursday.